-- AZT at any point before labour + intrapartum NVP + 7-day postpartum tail of AZT + 3TC. - Single-dose nevirapine for mother only at onset of labour. - Single-dose nevirapine + 7-day AZT + 3TC tail only. - Single-dose nevirapine for mother at onset of labour and single-dose nevirapine for baby only.
+- Nevirapine is provided as part of Option A during pregnancy. - A pregnant woman living with HIV initiates Option A, B or B+ at labour and delivery. - Single-dose nevirapine for mother only at onset of labour. - Single-dose nevirapine + 7-day AZT + 3TC tail only. - Single-dose nevirapine for mother at onset of labour and single-dose nevirapine for baby only.